 Where to Stay

 Staying onsite is even more important now than it has been in the past.
 Universal is limiting capacities in the parks.
-When calculating the number of guests they will allow in the parks each day, they include all guests staying onsite.
-To ensure you have access to enter the parks with your admission, staying onsite will guarantee it.
+Hotel guests will be given priority entrance to theme parks during the phased reopening.
+Having park admission does not guarantee park entry.
+Hotel guests are encouraged to take advantage of their Early Park Admission benefit to access the parks prior to the daily opening to the general public, and hotel guests will be accommodated on a priority basis in the parks throughout the day.
 Also, park reservations are not required for entry like they are at Walt Disney World.
-Staying onsite will also give you the perk of early admission to The Wizarding World of Harry Potter and Volcano Bay.
+Staying onsite will give you the perk of Early Admission to The Wizarding World of Harry Potter and Volcano Bay.
 While we were there, Universal Studios was open at 8 am with the general public having access to the parks at 9 am.
 We were able to enjoy Diagon Alley with hardly any other people around, take photos of a nearly empty park, enjoy breakfast and ride Harry Potter and the Escape from Gringotts before the general public entered.
 It was amazing!

 Temperature checks are required each day.
 Once you have been temp checked you will receive a wristband in the color for that day and will not need to be checked again until the following day.
 They will check for your wristband when entering your resort, CityWalk, the parks and when taking Universal transportation.
 When staying onsite, you will be temperature checked when leaving your resort to head out for the day.
 If you are coming from offsite, you will receive a temperature check before entering CityWalk.